HITRUST Implemented, 1-year (i1) Validated Assessment + Certification FAQs

 Will the HITRUST CSF requirements included in i1 Assessments stay the same for each version of the CSF?

-How much overlap exists between the HITRUST CSF requirements included in a Basic, Current-state (bC) Assessment, and an Implemented 1-year (i1) Assessment, and a Risk-based, 2-year (r2) Assessment?
+How much overlap exists between the HITRUST CSF requirements included in an i1 assessment with r2 and e1 assessments?

 If I need to demonstrate compliance with HIPAA, which HITRUST Assessment should I use?